yadhukm07/human_detection/README.md

     ---->put the 1% of the 50000 images in the '/home/yadhu07/models/research/tensorflow/test' directory'(50 images)

-    ---->Give the path of the
+    ---->Give the path of the  file in the final_model.ipynb

     ---->Run the file and evaluate result

+ ## MORE RESULTS